 In November of 2007, two unlicensed tattooers were brought up on criminal charges after three of their clients were infected with MRSA.
 This charge, while unsettling, had us questioning our next tattoo.
 Does that mean all tattoo artists risk transferring MRSA to their clients?
-Not necessarily, but it depends on the situation.
+The short answer: not necessarily, but it depends on the situation.
 The tattooers in question were unlicensed in a regulated state, so they were operating under the board.
-The artist is to blame for not following proper licensing procedures required by the state, and not following the proper sanitary procedures.
-Also, since there were three cases of MRSA in a short period of time, it was less likely that it was the fault of one client not properly caring for their tattoo and more likely the fault of the artist.
+The artist is to blame for not following proper licensing procedures required by the state, and for not following the proper sanitary procedures.
+Also, in this particular situation, since there were three cases of MRSA in a short period of time, it was less likely that it was the fault of one client not properly caring for their tattoo and more likely the fault of the artist.

 What Is MRSA?

 MRSA is methicillin-resistant Staphylococcus aureus, a form of staph infection that can't be treated with the most common antibiotic used for such infections (methicillin).
 Because it doesn't respond to the usual antibiotic, it can be near-impossible to treat.

 After hearing about this, we started to wonder.
 What are the risks are of getting an MRSA infection after getting a tattoo or piercing?
 Is this something we should be concerned about, and if so, what should we know?

 Keep reading to learn more about MRSA, how it's transferred and what symptoms you should look out for.

 This dreaded "superbug" is a cause for concern in many situations and can be transferred anywhere from the gym to the medical office.

 While it's possible to pick up a bug or infection from the most common of places, it's important to be aware of the heightened risks of infection that come along with getting a tattoo or piercing.
 Potentially, anyone who gets a tattoo or piercing is a risk for contracting an infection – and yes, that includes MRSA